 James Bould BSc BVMedSci BVMBVS MRVCS

-Before moving away to study Bioveterinary Science at the University of Liverpool in 2001, James grew up in a small village in the Staffordshire Moorlands, so coming to work at Blue House feels like returning to his home territory.
+Before moving away to study Bioveterinary Science at the University of Liverpool in 2001, James grew up in a small village in the Staffordshire Moorlands, so coming to work at Blue House feels like returning home.

 He graduated as one of the first ever vets from the University of Nottingham in 2011 and since then has worked in a busy small animal practice in the city of Lincoln where he has dealt with everything from cats and dogs to owls, swans and even the odd fox.
 He enjoys all areas of small animal medicine and surgery but has particular interests in feline medicine and ophthalmology.

-In my spare time he like to explore the outdoors either on foot or by bike, especially in the Lake District, and is a keen amateur photographer.
+In his spare time he likes to explore the outdoors either on foot or by bike, especially in the Lake District, and is a keen amateur photographer.

 Jon Fowler MRCVS